jasonwcc/learntoscript/notes.md

 Tasks
 1. Using employees.db, create script to check on each employee's age.
 If it is over 30 years old then say "Employee-name is a senior staff else say "Employee-name is junior staff"

-2. Create a script to create user.
+2. Create a script called create.user.sh to create user
 - the script will ask for username
 - if the username provided start with any special symbols/metacharacters, the script should abort and display error message saying "Username should not starts with metacharacters"